xylodan/pyxdocu/blog/2024-10-09-welcome/index.md

 Dear Trust Architects and UNTP Enthusiasts,

-We are thrilled to welcome you to the PYX Articles section, a hub of knowledge and insights dedicated to the United Nations Transparency Protocol (UNTP) and its transformative impact on global trade transparency and sustainability.
+We are thrilled to welcome you to the PYX Articles section, a hub for news, knowledge and insights dedicated to advances in global trade transparency and sustainability, including the United Nations Transparency Protocol (UNTP) and its transformative impact.
 <!-- truncate -->
 ### Our Vision

-At PYX, we believe in the power of transparency to revolutionize supply chains and foster trust across industries.
-Our articles aim to provide you with valuable information, practical insights, and thought-provoking discussions on implementing UNTP and navigating the future of digital trust.
+At PYX, we believe in the power of transparency to revolutionise supply chains and foster trust across industries.
+Our articles aim to provide you with valuable information and practical insights to instigate thought-provoking discussions on implementing UNTP and navigating the future of digital trust.

 ### What You'll Find Here